Book Aid International

 Book Aid International is a UK registered charity which provides books and supports libraries in Africa and around the world.
 Every year the charity sends books to public and community libraries as well as libraries in prisons, refugee camps, hospitals, schools and universities.
 The charity works in close partnership with libraries and also helps libraries develop their services through its library support projects and programmes.
 In 2019, an estimated 19 million people read the books which Book Aid International provided.
+Book Aid International should not be confused with the Book Aid Charitable Trust, a Christian UK charity also serving African and other countries, mainly with second-hand Christian books.

 History

 Book Aid International was founded in 1954 by Hermione, Countess of Ranfurly, after she moved to the Bahamas with her husband, Ulster-Scots Daniel Knox, 6th Earl of Ranfurly, who was Governor of the Bahamas.
 Upon touring the islands, Lady Ranfurly was shocked at the lack of reading materials available; she founded the Ranfurly Out Island Library service to provide books in the Bahamas.
 Over the years, she expanded her work throughout the Commonwealth of Nations and set up an organisation called The Ranfurly Library Service in London.
 In 1994, the Ranfurly Library Service changed its name to Book Aid International.

 Prince Philip, Duke of Edinburgh was the charity's patron from 1966 until his death in April 2021.
 Queen Camilla has been patron since 2022.